 October 29, 2017 (updated May 2020): George Selkirk became the expansion Senators second general manager on Nov.
 21, 1962.
 He succeeded Ed Doherty, who had been fired at the end of the 1962 season by then Senators majority owner Elwood R. “Pete” Quesada.
 As a player, Selkirk, nicknamed “Twinkletoes” because of his running style, had … Continue reading George Selkirk molded the expansion Nats

-October 25, 2017 (last updated December 2024): These are books I'd recommend about the history of baseball in Washington: The Washington Senators by Morris A. Bealle (1947, Columbia Publishing Company), long out of print, subtitled “An 87-year History of the World’s Oldest Baseball Club and Most Incurable Fandom.’’
-The Washington Senators by Shirley Povich (1954, … Continue reading Books About Washington Baseball
+October 25, 2017 (last updated December 2025): These are books I'd recommend about the history of baseball in Washington: The Washington Senators by Morris A. Bealle (1947, Columbia Publishing Company), long out of print, subtitled “An 87-year History of the World’s Oldest Baseball Club and Most Incurable Fandom.’’
+The Washington Senators by Shirley Povich (1954, … Continue reading Books about Washington baseball

 Ninth and Tenth Place